TimeMachine1994/081925-SvelteTweb/Old Docs01/old docsdocs/09-utilities.md

 ## Overview

-TributeStream includes a comprehensive set of utility functions and helper modules that provide common functionality across the application.
+Tributestream includes a comprehensive set of utility functions and helper modules that provide common functionality across the application.
 These utilities handle data transformation, validation, error handling, and other shared operations.

 ## Core Utility Modules